Berkley’s new flat-sided crankbait met Fritts’ goals

 There’s not really a bad time to use square-billed baits, but you do need the fish to be in 10 feet of water or less.
 Obviously, spring, fall and winter, they’re going to be great.
 When I won the Classic, I was fishing in open water in August, but the fish were less than 10 feet deep.

-Flat-sided baits are essential in shallow water
+A flat-sided crankbait is essential in shallow water

 I think they should be great for any kind of river fishing, any kind of fishing with current where fish will be in shallower water.
 But in the summer, when some fish get back up in the creeks, in 10 feet of water or less, they will be a tool you need to have in your tackle box.